Last updated on March 25th, 2022

 After two to three months have passed, the leaves will give birth to numerous baby plants, as pictured above.
 One year, I had a single leaf sprout 9 new clones!
 Separate the tiny rosettes from the mother, and then pot them individually in 2- or 3-inch pots.
 Give them the same care I described earlier, and in six to nine months they will bloom as beautifully as the parent plant did.

 Do African violets bloom well for you?
 You can let me know by leaving a comment.
-As always, I love to hear from you.
+As always, I love hearing from you.